A dangerous balancing act at an MTA bus shelter

-But then again, he didn’t expect to find a bench fully detached from its concrete base, making it a perilous seesaw for anyone who sat at either end.
+But then again, he didn’t expect to find a bench fully detached from its concrete moorings, making it a perilous seesaw for anyone who sat on either end.

 On the morning of May 30, Brown was flung off the bench, at North Avenue and McCulloh Street, while waiting for an eastbound MTA Gold bus.